Blood in the Bible: What does the Bible say about blood?

 What About Blood Transfusions?
 Does God Consider Blood Transfusions a Sin?

-This is the biggest potential issue I could think in terms of blood for us today.
-Some Christians, such as Jehovah Witnesses are strongly against this, and some other denominations think it is fine.
+This is the biggest potential issue facing Christians today.
+Some Christians (or cults such as Jehovah Witnesses) are strongly against this, and some other denominations think it is fine.
 The Bible does not address this issue of transfusion specifically or explicitly, simply because at the time they did not have the technology to do this procedure.
 Although at the same time, it does talk about not being around blood.
 So let’s consider this issue:

 Did People in This Time Touch Blood at All, and It Wasn’t a Sin to Do It?